 in $F_S$.
 Thus, by parsing $F_S$ and looking for all predicates of the form as in (\ref{eq:fsform}), we can infer all bits in $w_i$ given $F_S$, for all $i$.
 Thus, we can reconstruct all $w_i$'s from $F_S$.
 Algorithm \ref{alg:S_infer} does exactly this and runs in time ${\rm poly}(n)$, since there are $O(|S|^2)$ many clauses in $F_S$.

-Remember that our goal in this proof it to give a polynomial-time quantum algorithm that on input an $F_S$ finds a valid coloring of size less than $opt_{\FC}(F_S)^{\alpha}$.
+Remember that our goal in this proof it to give a polynomial-time quantum algorithm that on input an $F_S$ finds a valid colouring of size less than $opt_{\FC}(F_S)^{\alpha}$.
 At this point we have described how the instances $F_S$ look like and how we can extract the $w_i$'s from it.
 After having obtained a $w_i$ from $F_S$ we read $e$ and $N$ from it and then construct the Boolean circuit $c$, by the same technique employed in Algorithm \ref{alg:crsasolver}.
 It is important to note that $c$ is exactly of the form of Boolean circuits in $\CRSA$, from which we originally constructed $\FCRSA$.
 When presented the input $\bin\left(\powers_N(\RSA(x_i,N,e)),N,e\right)$, $c$ outputs $LSB(x_i)$.
-We can transform $c$ into a DFA that is consistent with $S$ and then find a coloring for $F_S$ from that DFA.
+We can transform $c$ into a DFA that is consistent with $S$ and then find a colouring for $F_S$ from that DFA.
 Therefor, to obtain a DFA that is consistent with $S$, we run $c$ through the instance transformations $t' =\tau_3 (\tau_2 ( \tau_1(c)))$ to obtain the DFA $t'$ which is consistent with $S$ and of size ${\rm poly}(n)$.
 On input $w_i$, $t'$ accepts if $LSB(x_i)=1$ and rejects if $LSB(x_i)=0$.
 Now we minimize $t'$ using the standard DFA minimization algorithm \citep{hopcroft_automata_2013} to obtain the smallest and unique DFA $t$ which accepts the same language as $t'$ and thus is also consistent with $S$ and of minimal size.
 This DFA minimization is in principle not needed for the proof, but it is a further optimization step.

-We then run Algorithm \ref{alg:coloring} to obtain a coloring for $F_S$ from $t$.
+We then run Algorithm \ref{alg:colouring} to obtain a colouring for $F_S$ from $t$.
 The DFA $t$ consists of the set of states $Q$, the set of input symbols $\Sigma = \{0,1\}$, the set of accepting states $\omega \subseteq Q$, the start state $q_0 \in Q$, and the transition function $\lambda$ that takes as arguments a state and an input symbol and returns a state \cite{hopcroft_automata_2013}.
 Furthermore, without loss of generality, we fix an ordering of the states in $Q={0,\dots ,k-1}$ with $q_0 = 0$.

-We can convince ourselves that the result of Algorithm \ref{alg:coloring} is indeed a valid coloring for $F_S$, since it assigns $z_{i_1}^{j_1}$ and $z_{i_2}^{j_2}$ the same color if and only if $t$ is in the same state after reading $w_{i_1}^{j_1}$ on input $w_{i_1}$ and after reading $w_{i_2}^{j_1}$ on input $w_{i_2}$.
+We can convince ourselves that the result of Algorithm \ref{alg:colouring} is indeed a valid colouring for $F_S$, since it assigns $z_{i_1}^{j_1}$ and $z_{i_2}^{j_2}$ the same colour if and only if $t$ is in the same state after reading $w_{i_1}^{j_1}$ on input $w_{i_1}$ and after reading $w_{i_2}^{j_1}$ on input $w_{i_2}$.
 Therefore, a conjunct